 Check out our guide for some more ideas on the Tohoku region.

 Where can I buy the JR East Welcome Pass?

-From the 16th of October 2020, you can purchase the pass from JR Travel Centers (at most major JR stations), or online (link coming soon).
+You can purchase the pass easily online, or from JR Travel Centers (at most major JR stations).

 How much does the Welcome Pass cost?